freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creator/vpe/features.md

 ### Meshes

-Visual Pinball generates meshes for most of the game items.
+Visual Pinball dynamically generates meshes for most of the game items.
 VPE has ported that code and does the same when loading a table.

 ![Material Comparison](mesh-example.jpg)